Pyroblocks/BedwarsScoreboard/README.md

  • Use either Google Slides or the Pillow library to update the scoreboard live from the program

  • Output finished image to file/web server in order to use it as an overlay in OBS

+ • Compile into .exe file with configurable options for ease of use